daenney/gdq/README.md

-# GDQBot
+# GDQ

-This is meant to become a [Matrix](https://matrix.org/) bot that will announce GDQ events as they happen in all channels the bot is in.
+This repository is a Go library to parse a GDQ schedule, a CLI to get and filter a schedule on the command line and eventually a [Matrix](https://matrix.org/) bot that will announce GDQ events as they happen in all channels the bot is in.

-You can use the [`gdq/`](https://github.com/daenney/gdqbot/tree/master/gdq) package yourself to get the schedule.